 - 1. Credit: You must complete all assignments to receive credit for this course. - 2.
-Attendance: You are allowed three absences without explanation, but do not miss the class in which your story will be workshopped.
-If you miss more than three classes, you cannot pass the course.
+Attendance: You are allowed two absences without explanation, but do not miss the class in which your story will be workshopped.
+If you miss more than two classes, you cannot pass the course.
 Only those absences involving university-sponsored events, such as athletics, band, and religious holidays are exempted from this policy.
+If you not turn in work due on an asynchronous day, it will count as an absence.
 Absences related to university-sponsored events must be discussed with the instructor prior to the date that will be missed.
-Five tardies equal to once class absence.
+Three tardies equal once class absence. https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/

 Skipping your workshop class will result in a failing grade for that story.

-Missing a second class reduces your final grade by a full letter.
-You will fail the course if you miss a third class.
+You will fail the course if you miss a fourth class without an excuse.